everymind/everymind.github.io/_projects/intro_SurpriseIntelligence.md

 | Martyn Stopps    | Prototyping assistance | Sainsbury Wellcome Centre for Neural Circuits and Behaviour |
 | Robb Barrett     | Prototyping assistance | Sainsbury Wellcome Centre for Neural Circuits and Behaviour |

-Many additional thanks to <br/>
+**Many additional thanks to**

-Adam Kampff (Sainsbury Wellcome Centre for Neural Circuits and Behaviour) for support and mentorship throughout this project; <br/>
+Adam Kampff (Sainsbury Wellcome Centre for Neural Circuits and Behaviour) for support and mentorship throughout this project;

-Helen Fitzgerald (Sea Life Brighton) for granting approval to host this exhibit at Sea Life Brighton; <br/>
+Helen Fitzgerald (Sea Life Brighton) for granting approval to host this exhibit at Sea Life Brighton;

 and Daniel Osorio (Sussex University) for initiating the collaboration with Sea Life Brighton.